root-project/web/manual/python/index.md

 ## TPython: running Python from C++

-ROOT also allows to run Python code from C++ via the `TPython` class.
+With ROOT you can execute Python code from C++ via the {% include ref class="TPython" %} class.

-The example below shows how to use `Exec` to run a Python statement, `Eval` to evaluate a Python expression and get its result back in C++ and `Prompt` to start an interactive Python session.
+The following example shows how you can use `Exec` to execute a Python statement. `Eval` is used to evaluate a Python expression and get its result back in C++ and `Prompt` to start an interactive Python session.

+_**Example**_

 ```cpp
 root [0] TPython::Exec( "print(1 + 1)" )